How to Cancel Your GEICO Car Insurance Policy in 5 Easy Steps

 Yes.
 You can cancel your GEICO policy anytime.
 Canceling over the phone is fast and easy and can take effect the same day if needed.
 But make sure your new car insurance policy is active before you make the cancellation request to avoid a coverage lapse.

 No. GEICO’s cancellation policy requires all policyholders to call for cancellations, so you can’t cancel your policy online.
-But there are other policy service options available online and in the GEICO mobile app, such as making coverage changes and adding or removing a vehicle.
+But other policy service options are available online and in the GEICO mobile app, such as making coverage changes and adding or removing a vehicle.

 No. Insurance is a contract between the policyholder and the insurance company.
 To cancel your GEICO policy, the insurance company will want to speak with the policyholder, not someone else.
 If an issue prevents you from canceling it yourself, consider making a written request and sending the paperwork to GEICO.